michaeljtbrooks/raspitherm3/README.md

 7. [Pigpio](http://abyz.me.uk/rpi/pigpio/index.html) to provide you with software pulse width modulation
 8. 2 x 100R (one hundred ohm) current limiting resistors for input channel optoisolator LEDs
 9. 2 x 500R (five hundred ohm) current limiting resistors for output channel optoisolators
 10. 4 x 47k pull-down resistors

+#### Optional requirements ####
+11. DHT11 or DHT22 sensor
+12. A third 3.3v compatible MOSFET if you want to be able to reset the temperature / humidity sensor
+13. A fifth 47k resistor as a hardware pull-up if you want to be able to reset the temperature / humidity sensor
+14. A 100nf (0.1µF) capacitor to remove any noise that gets onto the temperature sensor power line

 ### Hardware circuitry ###